nithyaramakrishnan/data-shield/README.md

   - githubPassword
   - installDir
 3. Save your changes.

-NOTE: If you want to upload translation returns for multiple services, duplicate the `parameters.bat` file and update the variables for each service.
-Name the file `parameters_<service>.bat`.

 ADVISORY: As these files contain your username and password, do not share the edited version of your files.
 If you do choose to share them, be sure to remove your password first.